Ellinaut/elliRPC-Specification/README.md

 major changes are made.
 Versioning MAY be achieved via different names for old and new structures.

-Real api versioning MAY be achieved by providing multiple versions of the same api under different url paths, where the url path SHOULD contain the version number as a prefix before the actual *elliRPC* path.
+Real api versioning MAY be achieved by providing multiple versions of the same api under different url paths, where the url path SHOULD contain the version number as a prefix before the actual *elliRPC* path or by replacing packages and naming the packages with versions.

 ## Endpoints